 Pricing can also be affected by the co-benefits generated by the project.
 Projects that meet the UN’s SDGs can help to increase the value of the carbon credits.

 Larger scale projects that don’t generate as many co-benefits or don’t meet the additional SDGs may trade at a discount.

-To meet the temperature goals outlined in the Paris Agreement, the High-Level Commission on Carbon Prices stated that prices of at least US$40-80/tCO2 were required by 2020 and US$50 to $100/tCO2e are required by 2030.8 The OECD estimates a price of US$147 is needed by 2030 to reach net-zero emissions by 2050.9
+To meet the temperature goals outlined in the Paris Agreement, the High-Level Commission on Carbon Prices stated that prices of at least US$40-80/tCO2 were necessary by 2020 and US$50 to $100/tCO2e by 2030.8 The OECD estimates a price of US$147 is needed by 2030 to reach net-zero emissions by 2050.9